Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 *   **Steps (For EACH Deviation):**
     1.  **Fact-check Deviation:** Use tools to confirm the existence and correctness of the deviation.
     2.  **Justify Deviation:** If deviation is intentional, justify it.
 If not, state it's unplanned and report it.
-    3.  **Handle Deviation:** If deviation is intentional, implement it.
-If not, revise the plan.
+    3.  **Integrate or Revise:** If the deviation is verified, justified as beneficial/necessary, and accepted: **formally update the current working plan and the intended `code_edit` to incorporate this deviation.** The `code_edit` can then be considered aligned with the *updated* plan.
+If the deviation is not acceptable, **revise the proposed `code_edit` to remove the deviation** and align with the original (or a newly revised) plan.

 **`Procedure: Verify Reapply Diff`**
 *   **Purpose:** To meticulously verify the diff applied by the `reapply` tool.